 - Macaro, E., Curle, S. Pun, J. An, J, & Dearden, J. (2018).
 A systematic review of English Medium Instruction in Higher Education.
 Language Teaching, 51/1, 36-76

-- Molway, L., Mutton, T. and Woore, R. with Porter, K. (in press) ‘What are the possibilities and limitations of small-scale, mediated classroom interventions?
+- Molway, L., Mutton, T. and Woore, R. with Porter, K. (2018) ‘What are the possibilities and limitations of small-scale, mediated classroom interventions?
 Two cases from Modern Foreign Languages’.
 To appear in Stylianides, G. and Childs A. (eds.), Classroom-based interventions across subject areas: research to understand what works in education

 - Murphy, V.A.
 (2018).
 Literacy development in linguistically diverse pupils.
 In D. Miller, F. Bayram, J. Rothman & L. Serratrice (Eds).
 Bilingual Cognition and Language: The state of the science across its subfields.
 Studies in Bilingualism, 54, Amsterdam: John Benjamins